jvalin17/RestaurantAPI/README.md

 To get restaurants based on restaurant category/location/Rating, you can modify below url based on your requirement.
 The results will only be shown for restaurants that have at least 1 rating.
 Url- http://127.0.0.1:5002/restaurants?category=Italian&city=Austin

-#### 8.Create a rating for a restaurant by a user - A rating is created for a restaurant by a user.
+#### 8.Create a rating for a restaurant by a user - A rating is created for a restaurant by a user for first time when a user gives rating to a restaurant at a particular location.
 Request Type: POST
 Url – http://127.0.0.1:5002/restaurants
 Example JSON